-Repeat recent radio tracking experiments in the Flathead and Kootenai.
+Radio tracking and PIT tag methods will continue in the Flathead and Kootenai Rivers to detect movements and potential downstream displacement of fish.
 This will allow a comparison of changes in fish movement and response to flow fluctuations caused by the dam operations called for in this SOR.